AndyYuen/local-k8s-dev/README.md

 2. YAKKO – YAKKO is a tool (shell scripts) for building a VM-based single or multi-node OpenShift cluster.
 When you run it, it asks you a number of questions and builds a OpenShift cluster for you based on your answers.
 I already mentioned OpenShift a couple of times.
 There are reasons for this which I shall go into momentarily.
 In my opinion, using YAKKO is the easiest way to build a single-node or multi-node OpenShift cluster on VMs
 3. K3D – k3d is a lightweight wrapper to run k3s in docker.
 It can create either a single or multi-node cluster.
 It is easy and quick to setup.

 Let me show you the pros and cons of each and let you know which one I've chosen to be my development environment.

+Note: You can find more information on YAKKO on: https://github.com/ozchamo/YAKKO

 ## 1.0 Candidate Comparison
 The pros and cons of each candidate can be summarised in the following slides: